COVID-19

 Visit Boston.gov for more information on COVID-19.

-The Charlestown Coalition is carefully monitoring and assessing the developments and consequences of COVID-19 and its impact on the Charlestown Community, our partners, and loved ones.
+While the Public Health emergency state has officially ended, The Charlestown Coalition will be monitoring and assessing the developments and consequences of COVID-19 and its impact on the Charlestown Community, our partners, and loved ones.
 In an effort to continue addressing the needs of the community, we've compiled a resource packet to help navigate the COVID-19 crisis.
-Please check back frequently as this resource will be updated as new information is released.

-As the Coronavirus emerged in Massachusetts in early March, the Charlestown Coalition quickly shifted our services and programming to respond to the community needs, while maintaining the City and State protocols and requirements.
-This report reflects the work of the coalition during the surge of COVID, from March 16-June 30, 2020.
+As the Coronavirus emerged in Massachusetts in early March of 2020, the Charlestown Coalition quickly shifted services and programming to respond to the community needs, while maintaining the City and State protocols and requirements.
+This report reflects the work of the coalition during the initial surge of COVID, from March 16-June 30, 2020.